MarkNenadov/wonderful_insights/dev/software_engineering.md

 Aphorisms/Mantras/etc.
 ----------------------

-* Each time you make a change to code, leave it cleaner than you found it (paraphrase of insight from Beautiful Code)
+* Each time you change code, leave it cleaner than you found it (also known as the Boy Scout Rule--from Clean Code)

 Links
 -----